Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 **Description**

-Clean up messages owned by the bot.
+Clean up messages owned by the bot in the current channel.

 By default, all messages are cleaned.
 If a second argument is specified, it is used for pattern matching - only messages containing the given text will be deleted.